codenprose/langchain-sandbox/README.md

 # langchain-sandbox

-A TypeScript sandbox for LangChain experiments.
+A Node.js sandbox for LangChain experiments.